infinum/android-sentinel/README.md

 ## Crash monitor

 _Sentinel_ has a built in default uncaught exception handler and ANR observer.
 If switched on in settings, it will notify both in a form of a notification.
+Note that from Android 13 you need to give permission to the app to show notifications.
 Once tapped on this notification, a screen with details is shown.
 A complete list of crashes is persisted between sessions and available on demand.
 Methods to react on these crashes in a graceful way are provided in _Sentinel_.